cloudposse/geodesic/README.md

    ```

-4. Run `geodesic use aws.example.com` to start the geodesic shell for that cluster
+4. Run `geodesic use --name aws.example.com` to start the geodesic shell for that cluster
 5. Run `cloud create` to run through configuration steps
 6. Run `cloud up` to provision the cluster